PanMadzior/ReactiveDots/README.md

 1. Add a `[ReactiveSystem(typeof(A), typeof(B))]` attribute.
    1. Specify a component you want to react to in first argument (*A*).
    2. Specify a reactive data component (*B*) from step 2.
-2. Add a simple reactive data system state component with a field of type `ComponentReactiveData<T>`, where *T* is the type of the component you want to react to (*A*).
+2. Add a simple reactive data cleanup component with a field of type `ComponentReactiveData<T>`, where *T* is the type of the component you want to react to (*A*).
-3. Add `Dependency = this.UpdateReactive( Dependency );` at the beginning of the `OnUpdate()`.
+3. Add `Dependency = this.UpdateReactive( Dependency );` at the end of the `OnUpdate()`.

+#### FieldNameToCompare
-Optionally specify a name of a component field you want to use when deciding whether the component changed its value or not.
+Optionally, you can specify a name of a component field you want to use when deciding whether the component changed its value or not.
 Set it with *FieldNameToCompare* argument: `[ReactiveSystem( typeof(A), typeof(B), FieldNameToCompare = "CustomField" )]`.
 Default is `"Value"`.

+You can specify multiple fields by separating them with comma: `FieldNameToCompare = "Field_0,Field_1"`.

+For tag components use empty string: `FieldNameToCompare = ""`.

 ### How reactive systems work under the hood?

 Source generators adds extra code to manage systems.
 You can inspect it in your IDE.
 Easiest way is to go to the declaration of the auto-generated extension method `UpdateReactive()`.
-But overall idea works like this:
+Overall idea works like this:
 - User marks system to be reactive system.
-- User adds `ISystemStateComponentData` component that will cache main component reactive data.
+- User adds `ICleanupComponentData` component that will cache main component reactive data.
-- When the main component is added to any entity that hasn't got the cache component, the cache component is added to the entity in auto-generated foreach.
+- When the main component is added to any entity that hasn't got the cache component, the cache component is added to the entity in auto-generated job.
 Cache component `.Added` value is set to true and the actual value of the main component is cached in the `.PreviousValue` field.
-- Auto-generated parallel job (`IEntityBatchJob`) checks every update if the actual value of the main component is different than the cached `.PreviousValue`.
+- Auto-generated parallel job (`IJobChunk`) checks every update if the actual value of the main component is different than the cached `.PreviousValue`.
 If it is, `.Changed` field is set to true, otherwise to false.
 The actual value is yet again cached in the cache component.
-- If other auto-generated foreach finds an entity with the cache component but without the main one, it means that the component was removed or the entity was destroyed.
+- If other auto-generated job finds an entity with the cache component but without the main one, it means that the component was removed or the entity was destroyed.
 In this case `.Removed` field in the cached component is set to true.
-In the next update the cache component will be removed aswell.
+- Enabling and disabling components also trigger `.Added` and `.Removed` states change.

-Actual and cached values are compared only on one specified field, `.Value` by default.
+Actual and cached values are compared only on one or more specified fields, `.Value` by default.
 If any other field is changed, the system does not take it as a change.
-It is something that might be fixed in future updates.
+For tag components, as they have no real value, nothing is compared and `.Changed` is always set to `false`.

 You should be aware, that the cache component holds duplicate of the whole main component.
 If there are maaany reactive systems (and components they manage), it might have a bad impact on your game's memory usage.